sim590/lain-wiki/weather.md

 - ``cnt``

     Determines how many days to show in the forecast notification.
+Up to 16 if you use [forecast16](http://openweathermap.org/forecast16)  (default), and up to 5 if you use [forecast5](http://openweathermap.org/forecast5).

 - ``date_cmd``